 Kansas City is a larger medium-sized city located in the state of Kansas.
 With a population of 152,958 people and 66 constituent neighborhoods, Kansas City is the third largest community in Kansas.

-Kansas City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kansas City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kansas City who work in office and administrative support (16.26%), sales jobs (7.93%), and maintenance occupations (7.13%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kansas City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kansas City is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kansas City who work in office and administrative support (11.94%), sales jobs (8.76%), and food service (6.89%).

-The percentage of adults in Kansas City with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.49% of adults in Kansas City have a bachelor's degree or advanced degree.
+The percentage of adults in Kansas City who are college-educated is close to the national average for all communities of 21.84%: 17.11% of the adults in Kansas City have a bachelor's degree or advanced degree.

 The most common language spoken in Kansas City is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Spanish and Other Asian languages.